VITA Grant FAQs Category: Reporting Requirements

 1. What reports are required by my award?

-The Form 13981, VITA Grant Agreement, provides information on the reporting and reports required by the VITA Grant.
+The Publication 5247, VITA Grant Terms and Conditions available on IRS.gov, provides information on the reporting and reports required by the VITA Grant.
 Additional information is available in the Publication 4883, Grant Programs Resource Guide.

 2. We use a memorandum of understanding with our coalition members.
 Are they considered sub-recipients for purposes of reporting sub-awards?